 CRYSTAL: Original acrylic crystal, no deep scratches or cracks.

-BAND: This LM comes on its original LM-signed stainless-steel bracelet, which will fit up to an approx. 7.25 inch wrist; it also comes with a black nylon strap.
+BAND: This LM comes on its original LM-signed stainless-steel bracelet, which will fit up to an approx. 7.75 inch wrist; it also comes with a black, grey, and red nylon strap.

-MOVEMENT: Seiko 23-jewel automatic movement, manufactured in June 1973.
+MOVEMENT: Seiko 23-jewel automatic movement, manufactured in January 1971.
 Day and date quick set functions work as designed.
+Although not performed by us, this watch performs as if it has been serviced in last year or two.

 CROWN: Unsigned stainless-steel crown.